Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Zero temperature

 \section{Zero temperature}

 An approximate second quantization method, which is based on replacement of creation and annihilation operators with zero momentum by $c$ -- numbers, implies the condensate density of bound states is different from zero.
-In particular, in the original Bogolyubov theory \cite{Bogolyubov}, the number of condensed atoms is close to their total number.
-However, this original theory can not predict the lower and upper values of the condensate density.
-Because of the presence of fermionic atoms in the system, the proposed theory makes it possible to do such estimates, at least at zero temperature.
-So far, in Eq. (\ref{eq:2.11}), we have taken into account the terms up to $N_{0}V^{(2)}$ inclusive and neglected $N_{0}^{1/2}V^{(3)}$ and $V^{(4)}$ which describe the interaction between quasiparticles.
+In particular, in the original Bogoliubov theory \cite{Bogoliubov}, the number of condensed atoms is close to their total number.
+However, this original theory cannot predict the lower and upper values of the condensate density.
+Because of the presence of fermionic atoms in the system, the proposed theory makes it possible to carry out such estimates, at least at zero temperature.
+So far, in Eq. (\ref{eq:2.11}), we have taken into account the terms up to $N_{0}V^{(2)}$ inclusive, and neglected $N_{0}^{1/2}V^{(3)}$ and $V^{(4)}$, which describe the interaction between quasi-particles.
 The ground state energy corresponding to the quadratic Hamiltonian can be computed from Eq. (\ref{eq:2.29}).
 However, to estimate the variation range of $n_{0}$ at fixed densities of fermionic atoms, we take into account the term $V^{(4)}$ given by Eq. (\ref{eq:2.15}).
-It is evident that ${\rm Sp}\,Uw^{(2)}(N_{0})U^{\dagger}UV^{(3)}U^{\dagger}=0$.
+It is evident that ${\rm Sp}\,w^{(2)}(N_{0})V^{(3)}=0$.
 Thus, the ground state energy is written as

 Here $\mathcal{E}_{0}^{(0)}$ is a $c$ -- number part of the Hamiltonian,